joelkuiper/yesparql/README.md

 See also [`ResultSetFactory/makeRewindable`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/ResultSetFactory.html#makeRewindable-org.apache.jena.rdf.model.Model-).

 ## A note on lazyness
-The results are returned in a lazy fashion, but the `ResultSet` will become invalid after closing the result.
-So this won't work
+The results are returned in a lazy fashion, but the underlying `ResultSet` will become invalid after closing the result.
+So this won't work:

 ```clojure
 (with-open [r (select-intellectuals)] (map println r))